17 Of The Best Self-Help Books For Women

 This guidebook is for people with highly sensitive, empathic natures who want to stop feeling misunderstood and want to reclaim their lives on their own terms.

-This is a great book for women who have been accused of being "too sensitive" to help them recognize that their traits are perfectly normal and highly valuable in society.
+It's a great book for women who have been accused of being “too sensitive” or “too emotional,” helping them recognize that their traits are perfectly normal and highly valuable in society.

 Highly sensitive people and empaths are gifted with unique skills making them more creative, intuitive, conscientious, and empathic.